Natural Flood Management

 Treesponsibility has planted an average of 5 hectares of new woodland per year in Calderdale over the last 25 years.
 Hundreds of people from all walks of life, schools, community groups and visitors, have been involved with tree planting projects of all sizes.

-The Calderdale funded Hedge Fund is working with schools and landowners to encourage planting of hedgerows across the landscape.
+The Hedge Fund project is working with schools and landowners to encourage planting of hedgerows across the landscape.
 Work with Leeds University has modelled how hedgerows could have a significant impact on slowing water flows down hills.

 Farmer stood at the edge of the empty attenuation pond whilst tending to her sheep.